SigmundGranaas/bronnoysund/README.md

 * A bit too much orchestration logic ended up in the controller.
 Ideally this should be extracted, and the controller should only be responsible for handling http/web related issues.
 * Should have included tests for the Statistic service as well.
 * The styling on the frontend should have been cleaned up.
 Too much time was being spent trying to make it look right before discarding most of it.
+* Too many logging and trycatch statements have been used.
+It really ads to the complexity without really adding a lot of value.

 ## Running the project
 ### Docker compose